What is Universal Credit?

 - Personal Independence Payment (PIP): If you need daily help because of a long-term illness, disability or mental health condition.

 - Disability Living Allowance (DLA): If you’re responsible for a disabled child.

-- Contribution-based Jobseekers Allowance: If you’re unemployed.
+- New style Jobseekers Allowance (JSA): If you’re unemployed.

 - Introduction to Universal Credit

 How will moving to Universal Credit affect you

 - How will Universal Credit affect Child Tax Credits?